collinxchu/Attorney-Online-Vidya-Update/README.md

 __Updates for the 20th of April, 2017.__

 ## Current Changes
-* Smile for me, because I can't.
-Hotfixes for previous update
+* Hotfixes for previous update.
 * New tracks from the Anime OST, PLvsAA and SOJ
 * Katamari People
 * New emotes for Vera